floraQuilichini/GLS_last_version/README.md

         Comment from line 138 to 331 and from line 372 to the end.
 Uncomment from line 334 to line 369. <br />
         This third application is an alternative to the second application, in the case where the 2 objects share the same scale (or have been rescaled upstream).
         Then, this application computes the matching pairs from the generated descriptor files of the two same-scale objects.
-        To test the code, use the data contained in the folder "profiles" and run the following command in a terminal: <br />
+        To test the code, use the data contained in the folder "profiles" and put the following arguments: <br />
         bunny_vsa_profiles.txt  bunny_downsampled_vsa_profiles.txt bunny_vsa_bunny_downsampled_vsa_matching.txt <br />
         The first parameter is the descriptor file of object A (in our case source_bunny). <br />
         The second parameter is the descriptor file of object B (in our case target_bunny). <br />